stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 [Sphinx](http://sphinx.pocoo.org/) for building documentation.
 You should probably install and learn these as you need them.

+> *Use [requests](http://docs.python-requests.org/en/master/) for HTTP clients*: The HTTP support in the Python standard library is for low-level code.

 # Choosing a Code Editor or IDE #

  My preferred text editor on Windows is currently [Visual Studio Code](https://code.visualstudio.com).
 It is easy to use, and will automatically offer to download Python support the first time that you open a Python file.
 You may also consider [Atom](https://atom.io/), which is a high-quality editor that is designed to be customised, or [Notepad++](https://notepad-plus-plus.org/) for older computers with limited resources.
 All of these editors are free.